corrode/corrode.github.io/content/blog/simple/index.md

 Try to keep that in mind as you get more proficient with Rust.

 If you fail to do that, you might alienate the team members who are not as experienced as you are and they might give up on the project or Rust altogether.
-Furthermore, if you leave the company and you leave behind a complex codebase, the team will have a hard time maintaining it and onboarding new team members.
+Furthermore, if you leave the company and leave behind a complex codebase, the team will have a hard time maintaining it and onboarding new team members.
 The biggest holdup is how quickly people will be able to get up to speed with Rust.
 Don't make it even harder on them.
-Looking at Rust through beginner's eyes.
+From time to time, look at Rust through beginner's eyes.

 ## Generics Are A Liability